-It might sound too early for a dive into the chilly waters of the Aegean and the Ionian Sea, yet from late March onwards some of the islands start having few daring visitors especially when the temperature rises a bit above seasonal levels meaning above the 20C/68F mark in the daytime.
+From late March onwards some of the islands start having few daring visitors especially when the temperature rises a bit above seasonal levels meaning above the 20C/68F mark in the daytime.
 Some prestigious hotels kick off the spring/summer season in mid-April.
 Our recommendations around that time of the year include either islands that are very close to Athens and the mainland, or those that are so big, organized, and populated that they maintain a tourist cycle almost throughout the year.
 For island-hopping to be a successful operation such islands have to be near each other.
 You can reach them via either a boat ride or a maximum 45-minute flight or a combination of a short drive and boat ride.
 A boat ride among these islands can last from 20 minutes to maximum 5 hours.
 Always opt for the high-speed ferry if available as an option.
 For added privacy and fun, you can enjoy island-hopping in the most quintessentially Greek way; sailing.
 Availability of boat charters and professional skippers/guides runs high in mid-season, and the idea of exploring a small group of islands on a sailing boat with stop-over nights in various island ports proves fascinating in practice.
 Clear blue skies and blooming Greek nature diffusing herb aromas are usually part of the experience.
-Although the chapter of island-hopping in Greece is eternally open to additions and revisions, we will try to narrow down to suggestions that feel convenient and luxurious in springtime weather.
+Although the chapter on island-hopping in Greece is eternally open to additions and revisions, we will try to narrow it down to suggestions that feel convenient and luxurious in springtime weather.
 Pack in your luggage windbreakers, puffers, and trenchcoats because summer can come as late as mid-May.
-Our second itinerary goes through the following stops:
+The longest version of our itinerary goes through the following stops:

 Downtown Athens – Piraeus Port – Syros – Tinos – Mykonos – Paros – Naxos – Ios – Santorini